 Our new narrative will galvanise us all around one message that pulls everything together and our new engagement strategy is deliberately innovative.
 It considers other councils, but takes inspiration from the private sector too.
-We want to show the art of the possible and the practical steps we can take to make it happen while appreciating that engagement is a two-way process, and that it covers not only creating a dialogue with our communities but also access to information, services and support.
-Work needs to be done to rebuild our brand, working from the inside out.
-We must work more closely, collaborate on shared ideas and communicate more openly.
-We can't rely on messages filtering from the top-down, but must generate them from the bottom-up and across the organisation.
+We want to show the art of the possible and the practical steps we can take to make it happen.

+The strategy recognises that engagement is a two-way process, and that it covers not only creating a dialogue with our communities but also access to information, services and support.
+This is key to future success and so is placed at the heart of this strategy.